![]() |

 Beginning with the Right Foundation

-The world is loud about outward beauty, but Scripture gently draws the heart to something deeper.
-A gentle and quiet spirit, precious in God’s sight (1 Pet 3:4), is not about silence or weakness.
-It is about a heart that rests in the Lord rather than striving for attention.
-This kind of beauty will not fade with time.
+The world is too vocal about outward beauty, but Scripture draws the heart to a gentle and quiet spirit, precious in God’s sight (1 Pet 3:4).
+It is a heart that rests in the Lord rather than striving for attention.
+This beauty will not fade with time.
 The young woman who fears the Lord walks in a confidence that no compliment or criticism can steal.
-She begins to cultivate inward character—kindness, purity, honesty—because she knows that is the kind of beauty God treasures.
+She begins to cultivate inward character: kindness, gentleness, purity, honesty, because she knows that is the kind of beauty God treasures.

 Learning While Listening at His Feet

-This is a season of preparation, not passive waiting.
+This is a season of preparation.
 The example of Mary sitting at Jesus’ feet (Luke 10:39) reminds us that devotion begins before adulthood.
 A young woman may read the Bible, seek counsel, and grow in discernment even now.
 She does not need to wait for a ministry title or life milestone to begin serving the Lord.
-Her mind is being shaped by truth; her heart is being formed for worship.
-She listens carefully when parents or older women give instruction, not because she is lesser, but because she desires to grow wise.
+Her mind is being molded in truth; her heart is being formed for worship.
+She listens when parents or older women give instructions, because she desires to grow wise.

 Protecting the Heart in a World That Presses In

-The world tries to pull a young woman’s heart in many directions—approval from peers, emotional entanglements, the craving for affirmation.
+The world tries to pull a young woman’s heart in many directions: affirmation from peers and emotional entanglements.
 But Scripture warns her to guard her heart diligently (Prov 4:23).
-Her affections are not a toy for the world to play with.
-They are sacred.
+Her affections are not a toy for the world to play with, as they are sacred.
 Her feelings and thoughts must be shepherded by the Word of God (Rom 12:2).
-That means she must take care what she watches, listens to, and reads.
+That means she must take care of what she watches, listens to, and reads.
 It also means learning to say no to friendships or habits that pull her away from Christ.

 Living for the One Who Sees in Secret

-In a season when much of life is hidden—small obediences, private struggles, unseen victories—the young woman is reminded that God sees in secret (Matt 6:6).
-He honors the girl who chooses honesty when it is hard, who prays even when others do not know, who quietly does good in her home.
+In a season when much of life is hidden, small obediences and unseen victories, the young woman is reminded that God sees in secret (Matt 6:6).
+He honors the girl who chooses honesty when it is hard, who prays even when others do not know.
 There is great joy in knowing that faithfulness does not require a stage.
 It only requires a heart willing to obey.
-If this season is spent well, it will bear fruit in every future calling—whether in singleness, marriage, motherhood, or old age.
+If this season is spent well, it will bear fruit in every future calling, whether in singleness, marriage, motherhood, or old age.

-Young ladyhood is not less meaningful because it comes before adult roles.
+Young ladyhood is no less meaningful because it comes before adult roles.
 It is meaningful because this is where habits, affections, and convictions are formed.
 The Lord delights in a young woman who seeks Him early (Eccl 12:1).
 She may not yet know what her future holds, but she can already walk in the fear of the Lord, cultivate inner beauty, and trust that He who began a good work in her will carry it to completion (Phil 1:6).
-And if she clings to Christ in this quiet beginning, she will be ready—whatever her next season may be.
+And if she clings to Christ in this beginning, she will be ready, whatever her next season may be.

 Comments